 Any complaints are followed up by our Designated Person Ashore (DPA) function and our VP Human Relations.

-No legal actions were taken against Eidesvik on human or labor rights in 2023.
-Eidesvik has not been involved in providing or enabling remedy, where it has caused or contributed to adverse impact in 2023.
+No legal action was taken against Eidesvik on human rights or labour rights in 2024.
+Eidesvik was not involved in providing or enabling remedy, where it has caused or contributed to adverse impact in 2024.

 Due Diligence Process